AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

 Sorry to our Linux and MacOS buddies, but this solution's built for Windows (until a Linux chad like Longbyte walks in and adds something for you buckos.
 MacOS, we're sorry, but you're underappreciated because Apple is a nightmare to work with.
 Use bootcamp and get a Windows install going).

+This is less of a "how to fix" and more of a "let's diagnose what's

 First, let's check to see if your computer can actually *see* the masterserver's domain.

  - Open the Command Prompt
  - Type `nslookup master.aceattorneyonline.com` and hit Enter.
- If you don't get a response along the lines of this from the Command Prompt, join the AO Discord and hit `#tech_support` for more help.
+ If you don't get a response along the lines of the below image from the Command Prompt, join the AO Discord and hit `#tech_support` for more help.
 If you do see something like this, then move on to the next step.
  ![](https://cdn.discordapp.com/attachments/278576491191599104/825387567138471986/unknown.png)
  - Open [this link](http://52.47.209.216:27016/).
+This time, if you don't see something like the below image, then join the AO Discord and hit `#tech_support`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NTkzMTcyNCw4ODM3NDg4NDAsMTAyOD
-UyMTc2OV19
+eyJoaXN0b3J5IjpbNTI1NzUxNjM2LDg4Mzc0ODg0MCwxMDI4NT
+IxNzY5XX0=
 -->